raspberrypilearning/lego-data-dash/en/step_2.md

 --- /task ---

-In the next step, we will use python to access your chose API and scrape some data!
+In the next step, we will construct some readouts for our dashboard using LEGO!

 --- save ---